r2devops/hub/docs/privacy.md

 – Under Internet Explorer: tool tab (cog-shaped pictogram in the upper right) / internet options.
 Click on Confidentiality and choose Block all cookies.
 Validate on Ok.

 – In Firefox: at the top of the browser window, click on the Firefox button, then go to the Options tab.
 Click on the Privacy tab.
 Configure the Storage rules on: use personalized parameters for history.
-Finally unselect it to deactivate cookies.
+Finally uncheck it to deactivate cookies.

 – In Safari: Click on the menu icon at the top right of the browser (symbolized by a cog).
 Select Settings.
 Click on Show advanced settings.
 In the “Confidentiality” section, click on Content settings.
 In the “Cookies” section, you can block cookies.